 - Treatments have a cumulative impact

-- You’ll tend to see significant improvements after each session has an effect (if a suitable candidate) – skin looks more luminous and more refined, pores are reduced in visibility and skin looks and feels smoother and plumper
+- You’ll start to see significant improvements after each session has had time to show its effects.
+(If you’re a suitable candidate, of course!)
+You’ll notice that your skin looks more luminous and refined and that your pores are smaller and harder to see.
+And, you’ll notice that your skin looks and feels more smooth and plump.

 - Recommended for 3 individual sessions for best results

 - Volume (average/under eyes/both eyes): 1 ml $450 per treatment